 Do not use your Reference 3000 or any other apparatus if you think it could be hazardous.
 Have it checked by qualified service personnel.

 Environmental Limits

-Note that there are environmental limit conditions on the storage, shipping and operation of this equipment.
+There are environmental limit conditions on the storage, shipping and operation of this equipment.
 The Reference 3000 is not designed for outdoor use.

 Storage